jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 ## \<abstract\>

-A descriptive abstract of the data package, with enough context for a user to decide whether it is useful to them, should be included here.
+A descriptive abstract of the data package, with enough context for a user to decide whether it is useful to them, should be included here. **Keep in mind that package abstracts are used in full-text searches**

+Best practices:

-Include a brief statement about whether data collection is "ongoing" or "completed".
+* Include a brief statement about whether data collection is "ongoing" or "completed".

-**Keep in mind that package abstracts are used in full-text searches**
+* Include a brief description of data collection and data package update frequency ("updated monthly/yearly/every spring").
+* Include information on whether the data were collected on the "Jornada Experimental Range", on the "CDRCC", or on both.

 ## \<keywordSet\>